 - Credit to Debt Ratio — How much do you owe versus your available credit?

-Lenders want to make sure that allowing you a loan is a safe move.
-Your FICO score gives lenders a view of what type of borrower you'll be based solely on your credit history.
-You'll need a score of at least 740 to get a acceptable interest rate.
-If your score is lower, you can still qualify for a loan, but the interest paid over time could be more than double that of an individual having a superior FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your FICO score gives lenders a view of what type of borrower you'd be based solely on your credit history.
+You'll need a score of at least 700 to get a satisfactory interest rate.
+You can get approved for a mortgage with a lower score, but the interest paid over time could be more than double that of someone with a near perfect credit score.

-Staying on top of your FICO score is the best way to ease into buying a home.
+We're used to working with all levels of FICO scores.
 Call us at (314) 252-8955 and we can help you get on the right track to the home of your dreams.

-There are ways to increase your score.
+How do you get a higher score?
 Improving your FICO score takes time.
-It can be rare to make a significant change in your credit score with small changes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
+It can be difficult to make a significant stride change in your FICO score with small changes, but your score can improve in a year or two by monitoring your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
 Here are some ways you can improve your credit score:

 - Correct your credit report.
-If you find incorrect items on your credit report, contact the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you find incorrect items on your credit report, write to the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Spread your debt around.
-At first, this doesn't sound like a good idea.
-But, you steer clear of having one card that is maxed out and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 30% of their credit limit than to have the majority of your debt taking up the balance a single card.
+At first, this doesn't seem like a good idea.
+But, you steer clear of having one card that is at the limit and have your remaining cards at a zero balance.
+It's better to have each of your cards at a lower balance than to have all of your debt sitting on one card.

-- Chain store cards and gas station cards.
-For those who have no credit or below average credit, chain store credit cards and gas credit cards are ways to establish your credit history, increase your credit limits and have a solid payment history, which will raise your credit.
-You must always beware of keeping a large balance for more than a couple of billing cycles because these types of cards normally have a surprising interest rate.
+- Apply for gas station cards or department store credit.
+For those who have no credit or low credit, retail credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and have a solid payment history, which will raise your FICO score.
+You should always beware of carrying a large balance for more than a couple of months because these types of cards more than likely have a surprisingly high interest rate.

 - Keep your cards active.
-Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts maintain an active status.
-But, be sure to pay them off in one or two payments.
+Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts stay active.
+But, be sure to pay them off in no more than two or three payments.

 - Stay on top of payments.
-Delinquent payments instantly lower your credit score.
-It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to restore your credit with payment history, but it's the most reliable way to prove that you're able to make payments to a lender.
+Late payments kill your FICO score.
+It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to restore your credit with payment history, but it's the surest way to show that you're able to make payments to a bank.

-Knowing the methods you can use to raise your FICO score, you're one step closer to becoming a homeowner.
-Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
-With the help of Rhodes & Associates Realty, the loan application process is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the methods you can use to raise your credit score, you're one step closer to becoming a homeowner.
+Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Rhodes & Associates Realty, the loan process can be a stress-free experience so you, too, can become a homeowner.